 Imagine a patient comes in several times complaining about his hearing aids.
 You check them and find out they work as they should, but the patient is adamant that something is wrong.

 The bigger picture may involve you looking at what may be causing interference.
+If the patient frequently uses their phone, it may be the source of the problem, and the simple solution would be to use it only when necessary.
 Cellphones, for example, are famous for causing high-pitched whistling.
-If the patient frequently uses their phone, it may be the source of the problem, and the simple solution would be to use it only when necessary.
+Cellphones, for instance, are renowned for causing high-pitched whistling.

 If you don’t find answers within the obvious context, it helps to look at the bigger picture because that is where the solution may lie.
-Talk to the patient about their lives, their work, their homes and neighborhoods, and listen to what they tell you.
+Talk to the patient about their lives, work, homes, and neighborhoods, and listen to what they tell you.

-You should always ask yourself how you can make your patients more comfortable with what you have at hand.
+You should always ask yourself how to make your patients more comfortable with what you have.
 Your facility may not have the latest equipment, but there are certain things you can do with the available equipment to ease their pain and anguish.
-Nurses who look for extraordinary solutions to ordinary problems are valued by employers and loved by patients.
+Nurses who look for extraordinary solutions to everyday problems are valued by employers and loved by patients.

 Conclusion

 Nurses play a vital role in patient-centered care.
-Whether in a hospital, nursing home or doctor’s office, they have the highest number of interactions with those who come in seeking treatment.
-This puts them in a unique position to deliver tailored care that addresses each patient’s unique problems.
+Whether in a hospital, nursing home, or doctor’s office, they interact most with those seeking treatment.
+This puts them uniquely positioned to deliver tailored care that addresses each patient’s unique problems.

 The best nursing courses are designed to teach nurses how to deliver patient-centric care.
 Whether you enroll in ABSN programs in Illinois or any other highly regarded nursing school, you will learn the essentials of patient-centered care that you can use as soon you get employed.